facebook/chef-utils/README_grocery_delivery.txt

 REPONAME - The name of the VCS repo - i.e. the subdir of MASTER_PATH to check out the repo to.
 Defaults to ops.

+REPO_URL - The URL for the initial checkout if the repository if it does not already exist.

 COOKBOOK_PATHS - The relative path to cookbooks from within repo.
 Defaults to an array of ('chef/cookbooks').
 You can have multiple entries.
 If you have directories that are subdirectories of others, it'll handle this intelligently.